Actually, College Is Not Worth the Cost 2021

 How to Make College More Affordable

-If you can afford to go to a top college without accruing a lot of debt, it will likely be an ok choice.
+If you can go to a top college without accruing a lot of debt, it will likely be an ok choice.
 For others, college and student loans are a calculated risk.
 It might pay off, but it could very well be a huge mistake.
 One should consider every opportunity to save money such as: